nixworks/public/news/2011/02/18/README.md

 _Context: Madeleine McCann, Portugal, United States_

 ### [New Caledonia's coalition government collapses after the pro-independence Caledonian Union party withdraws its support for President Philippe Gomes in a dispute over the use of New Caledonian flags. ](/news/2011/02/18/new-caledonia-s-coalition-government-collapses-after-the-pro-independence-caledonian-union-party-withdraws-its-support-for-president-philipp.md)
-_Context: Caledonian Union, New Caledonia, New Caledonian flags, Philippe Gomes, President of New Caledonia, coalition government_
+_Context: Caledonian Union, New Caledonia, New Caledonian flags, Philippe Gomes, President of New Caledonia, governing coalition_

 ### [Voters in Uganda go to the polls for the Ugandan general election. ](/news/2011/02/18/voters-in-uganda-go-to-the-polls-for-the-ugandan-general-election.md)
 Museveni confident of a fourth term while opposition threatens mass protests if vote is deemed to be rigged.